GRAAL-Lab/rml/README.md

 [comment]: //!\mainpage "Main Page"

-# RML: Robotic Mathematical Library
+# RML: Robotics Mathematical Library
 This library is built on top of the *Eigen* library to provide all the necessary tools to operate with mobile robotic manipulators.

 ## Documentation